mantidproject/mantid/docs/source/release/v3.14.0/diffraction.rst

 - :ref:`LoadWAND <algm-LoadWAND>` has grouping option added and loads faster
 - Mask workspace option added to :ref:`WANDPowderReduction <algm-WANDPowderReduction>`

 Bugfixes
 ########
 - multiple_scattering flag is now optional for Polaris focus when absorb_correction is true
+- Normalisation is fixed in :ref:`SumOverlappingTubes <algm-SumOverlappingTubes>`, which was causing very low peak to background ratio for reduced D2B data.

 Single Crystal Diffraction